25 Jun Enjoy The Good That Lasts

 The world changes, too.
 Evolving technologies alter jobs and lives.
 Elections happen and different people take charge.
 New restaurants open while others close.

 Experience itself is always changing, right at the front edge of now.
 So are the neural substrates of this moment’s experience, fleeting coalitions of millions of synapses coming into being even as they disperse, while the molecular structures of individual synapses themselves are dynamically constructing and deconstructing in the blink of an eye.

 It’s kind of unsettling!
-Especially if things you care about are changing for the worse at any scale, from a big scratch on a table because someone dropped a plate on it (that was me a few days ago) to a factory closing to the chilling title of a recent article in Science magazine: “Ecological selectivity of the emerging mass extinction in the oceans.”
+Especially if things you care about are changing for the worse at any scale, from a big scratch on a table because someone dropped a plate on it (that was me a few days ago) to a factory closing to the chilling title of an article in Science magazine: “Ecological selectivity of the emerging mass extinction in the oceans.”

 All around, and under our noses, so many good things last.
-Recognizing them lifts the heart, and enjoying them for at at least a few seconds in a row helps turn passing experiences into lasting psychological resources woven into your own brain.
+Recognizing them lifts the heart, and enjoying them for at least a few seconds in a row helps turn passing experiences into lasting psychological resources woven into your own brain.
 Which among other benefits makes you more able to deal with things that are changing for the worse.

 Look around and see things you like that were here yesterday – and maybe here many years ago as well.
 For me writing, that includes a desk, a collage on the wall that I made a long time ago that continues to guide me, and trees and hills seen through a window.
 As you look around, recognize the relative stability of so many things.
 Sure, most if not all will pass away eventually – the universe is nearly 14 billion years old, so “in the long run” is really l-o-n-g – but for all practical purposes, there is so much lasting good literally within reach of your hands and feet right now.